ChrisSuess/Project-Xbow/xbowflow/examples/Workflows/CoCo-MD_CSA/README.md

    trajectory data to the ensemble.
 4. Go back to step 1, until you have enough data.

+Note: this example workflow has fewer cycles, replicates and shorter MD steps than a real one should, so it completes in a reasonable time (which may be up to 15 minutes).

 Assuming you are on a well-configured xbow cluster, you can run the workflow interactively by issuing the command: